davidthai6629/user-page/index.md

 **My favorite languages are C++ and Java at the moment**

 In someone's words:
-> Fake it till you make it
+> Fake it till you make it.

 This is especially prevalent in my life. :)

 The only git commands I memorize are: